RenataKrupczak/Causality-in-QGP/README.md

   grid_info.cpp: in the source folder of MUSIC.
 It serves for MUSIC to produce two new files called evolution_Wmunu.dat (containing the components of the shear stress tensor, pressure, speed of sound squared, entropy, energy, temperature, and the two viscosities) and evolution_bulk_pressure.dat (containing the bulk);

   evolve.cpp: in the same folder of MUSIC.
-It defines the flag 4, which is equivalent to the part wroten in the file grid_info.cpp.
+It defines the flag 4, which is equivalent to the part written in the file grid_info.cpp.

+  You will need to define the new functions in the respective .h file

 - Compile MUSIC.
 - Make the substitution:

   music_input_mode_2: In the folder that you will run MUSIC, you have a parameters folder.
-Here, you can control the configurations using flag 4 and you can define the often the data will be saved along the hydrodynamic evolution or other specific configurations.
+Here, you can control the configurations using flag 4 and define how often the data will be saved along the hydrodynamic evolution or other specific configurations.

 - The result will be two files: evolution_Wmunu.dat and evolution_bulk_pressure.dat